kodeka/kdk_fill_it_up/README.md

 # Fill It Up (for WordPress) [v1.0.2]
-Fill It Up for WordPress is a handy free plugin to mass generate content &amp; users in WordPress.
+Fill It Up for WordPress is a handy free plugin to mass generate content & users in WordPress.

-You have the choice of easily creating your own set of re-usable dummy content (essentially made up of sets of images, links and embed snippets) or you can use third-party sets, curated by other users.
+You have the choice of easily creating your own set of re-usable dummy content (essentially made up of sets of images, links and embedded media) or you can use third-party sets, curated by other users.

 By using Fill It Up you speed up the initial development process until actual, proper content is in place.

 It's that simple.
 Really :)

-That's why it took only a few minutes to set up this demo site: http://demo.joomlaworks.net/wp/
+That's why it took only a few minutes to set up this demo site: https://demo.joomlaworks.net/wp/

 ## Screenshots
 ![Fill It Up v1.x - Preview](https://cdn.joomlaworks.org/fillitup/assets/fill-it-up_for_wordpress_v1.x_preview.png)

-## Demos
-Check out the official demo site: http://demo.joomlaworks.net/wp/

-Our friends at CSSIgniter have also uploaded a demo site featuring their latest free theme, [Olsen](http://www.cssigniter.com/ignite/themes/olsen-light/), using Fill It Up (for WordPress): http://www.cssigniter.com/playground/

-*Are you a theme developer using Fill It Up (for WordPress)?
-[Get in touch with us](https://www.joomlaworks.net/support/contact) and ask to include your demo sites here too!*

 ## Why?